Antisemitism in health care: Corrective approaches

 Peter Hotez has proposed "science tikkun", a bioscience policy, diplomacy, and advocacy framework focused on climate activism, pandemic prevention, vaccine development, and countering anti-science activities.

-In December 2024, the UK Health Secretary Wes Streeting urged regulators to crack down on medical staff who express "racist or extremist views" about the Israel-Hamas war.
+In December 2024, the UK Health Secretary Wes Streeting urged regulators to crack down on medical staff who express "racist or extremist views" about the Gaza war.

 In May 2025, US lawmakers requested that the United States House Committee on Appropriations demand reports from the United States Department of Health and Human Services on antisemitism and civil rights violations in the US health care sector.